-Sibanye-Stillwater holds various interests in a pipeline of exploration stage projects throughout the Americas – Altar, Marathon, Rio Grande and Denison.
-Sibanye-Stillwater advances these exploration assets through strategic relationships with focused exploration companies.
+Sibanye-Stillwater holds various interests in a pipeline of exploration stage projects throughout the Americas – Rhyolite Ridge, Altar, Rio Grande and Marathon.
+We advance these exploration assets through strategic relationships with focused exploration companies.

-The Rio Grande exploration stage project, located in the Salta Province in northwest Argentina, is owned and managed by Aldebaran.
-It is a copper-gold porphyry deposit with an associated iron oxide copper-gold style alteration.
-Sibanye-Stillwater holds a 19.9% interest in the project through its shareholding in Aldebaran Resources.
+The Rio Grande (north-west Argentina) exploration stage project (owned and managed by Aldebaran) is a copper-gold porphyry deposit with an associated iron oxide copper-gold (IOCG) style alteration.
+Sibanye-Stillwater holds a 17.59% interest in the project through its shareholding in Aldebaran Resources.

 As at 31 December 2022, Rio Grande contained 19.7 million tonnes of declared attributable mineral resources at 0.3% copper and 0.3 g/t gold (119.1 million pounds of copper and 0.209 million ounces of gold).

 The Marathon project is an advanced-stage PGM-gold-copper exploration project, at feasibility study level, located approximately 10km north of the town of Marathon, Ontario, Canada.
 The project is managed and operated by Generation Mining.